-*As of 2018, these will depend on your balance, special promotions, etc. Rates fluctuate often, especially as the Bank of Canada continues to raise interest rates.
+*As of 2019, these will depend on your balance, special promotions, etc. Rates fluctuate often, based on the Bank of Canada’s decisions to raise or lower rates.

 Tangerine (formally ING Direct) offers this type of account where you can earn 1% per year.
 While this is not a lot compared to the HISAs at other banks and credit unions, you don’t have to carry a minimum balance and there are no fees or service charges.
 So if you don’t have a lot of cash to put into a HISA TFSA, this may be a good option for you.

 With the bigger banks you can get a rate of return up to 1.05%.
 But for most banks the higher rates only kick in if you have a balance of at least $5000.
 RBC and BMO are the exceptions…you will earn 1.05% even if you only have $1 in the account.
 Make sure to check for service charges and transaction fees: some banks charge these if you are below a certain threshold (usually $5000); with other banks these may be in effect regardless of how much you have sitting in the account.
 If you do lots of transactions these fees could eat into your rates of return and negate any profits you might otherwise make.